mattj23/engeom/docs/common/core_space.md

 # Points, Vectors, and Transformations

-The core spatial concepts on which `engeom`'s 2D and 3D geometry tools are built are the representation of coordinates, directions, and transformations in 2 dimensional and 3 dimensional space.
+The core spatial concepts on which `engeom`'s 2D and 3D geometry tools are built are the representation of coordinates, directions, and transformations in 2-dimensional and 3-dimensional space.

 For that purpose, `engeom` uses convenience types declared on top of the `nalgebra` underlying types for `Point<f64, D>` and `SVector<f64, D>`, which are used to represent points and vectors in `D`-dimensional space.
 These are aliased